James Stone (Clach Liath)

 Damavand is a beautiful strato-volcano located within sight of Tehran and, on a clear day, the Caspian Sea.
 As with four of the other volcanoes it has significant prominence.
 It is the 12th most prominent peak in the world.
 Like Elbrus, Damavand stands proud of a surrounding non-volcanic mountain range, in this case the Alborz mountains

 It is a very popular climb for Iranians.
 Again it is not a technically difficult climb.
 The summit has a small crater and there is a large active fumarole near the summit.
 On the most popular, southern approach gases seep from the ground on the approach to the top.
-I remember the gases swirling around my lower legs at times.
+I remember the clouds of gases swirling around my lower legs at times.

 The height is sometimes given as 5670m on local maps.